 - Nasal breathing is generally considered to be superior to mouth breathing, because it does a better job of filtering, warming, and moistening incoming air.
 It also results in slower emptying of the lungs, which allows more oxygen to be extracted from the air.

-- Gas exchange is the biological process through which gases are transferred across to either enter or leave the blood.
+- Gas exchange is the biological process through which gases are transferred across cell membranes to either enter or leave the blood.
 Gas exchange takes place continuously between the blood and cells throughout the body, and also between the blood and the air inside the lungs.

 - Gas exchange in the lungs takes place in alveoli.
 The pulmonary artery carries deoxygenated blood from the heart to the lungs, where it travels through pulmonary capillaries, picking up oxygen and releasing carbon dioxide.
 The oxygenated blood then leaves the lungs through pulmonary veins.

-- Gas exchange occurs by across cell membranes.
+- Gas exchange occurs by diffusion across cell membranes.
 Gas molecules naturally move down a concentration gradient from an area of higher concentration to an area of lower concentration.
 This is a passive process that requires no energy.

 - Gas exchange by diffusion depends on the large surface area provided by the hundreds of millions of alveoli in the lungs.
 It also depends on a steep concentration gradient for oxygen and carbon dioxide.
 This gradient is maintained by continuous blood flow and constant breathing.

-- is a chronic inflammatory disease of the airways in the lungs, in which the airways periodically become inflamed.
+- Asthma is a chronic inflammatory disease of the airways in the lungs, in which the airways periodically become inflamed.
 This causes swelling and narrowing of the airways, often with excessive mucus production, leading to difficulty breathing and other symptoms.
 Asthma is thought to be caused by a combination of genetic and environmental factors.
 Asthma attacks are triggered by allergens, air pollution, or other factors.

-- is a common inflammatory disease of the respiratory tract in which inflammation affects primarily the alveoli, which become filled with fluid that inhibits gas exchange.
+- Pneumonia is a common inflammatory disease of the respiratory tract in which inflammation affects primarily the alveoli, which become filled with fluid that inhibits gas exchange.
 Most cases of pneumonia are caused by viral or bacterial infections.
 Vaccines are available to prevent pneumonia.
 Treatment often includes prescription antibiotics.

-- (COPD) is a lung disease characterized by chronic poor airflow, which causes shortness of breath and a productive cough.
+- Chronic obstructive pulmonary disease (COPD) is a lung disease characterized by chronic poor airflow, which causes shortness of breath and a productive cough.
 It is caused most often by tobacco smoking, which leads to breakdown of connective tissues in the lungs.
 Alveoli are reduced in number and elasticity, making it impossible to fully exhale air from the lungs.
 There is no cure for COPD, but stopping smoking may reduce the rate at which COPD worsens.

-- is a malignant tumor characterized by uncontrolled cell growth in tissues of the lung.
+- Lung cancer is a malignant tumor characterized by uncontrolled cell growth in tissues of the lung.
 It results from accumulated DNA damage, most often caused by tobacco smoking.
 Lung cancer is typically diagnosed late, so most cases cannot be cured.
 It may be treated with surgery, chemotherapy, and/or radiation therapy.

 - Smoking is the single greatest cause of preventable death worldwide.
 It has adverse effects on just about every body system and organ.
 Tobacco smoke affects not only smokers, but also non-smokers who are exposed to secondhand smoke.
 The nicotine in tobacco is highly addictive, making it very difficult to quit smoking.